eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 Another approach is to provide a system that layers the hardware but provides an identical interface as the hardware it's shielding.
 This is the approach used by many Virtual Machine Monitors, more commonly known as hypervisors.

 A **hypervisor** is software (or hardware) that's used to run **virtual machines**—emulations of a computer system.
-They are often used in data centers and in cloud computing (e.g., AWS use hypervisors to run EC2 instances) {% cite distributed-systems -l 119-20 %}.
+They are often used in data centers and in cloud computing (e.g. AWS use hypervisors to run EC2 instances) {% cite distributed-systems -l 119-20 %}.

 Virtual machines provide several benefits: